sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 > **Requirement**: Black-jack
 >
-> The program receives the number of points of two black jack players.
+> The program receives the number of points of two blackjack players.
 > The program must return the number of points of the winner.
 > In blackjack, whoever gets closer to 21 points wins.
 > If a player goes over 21 points,